coolxeo/docker_elk_stack/README.md

 <img src="https://codeclimate.com/github/sloppylopez/docker_elk_stack/badges/gpa.svg" />
 [https://codeclimate.com/github/sloppylopez/docker_elk_stack]

-Next steps:

-           1)Fix known bug when deploy the minified code, you cannot log sometimes in firebase with mobile devices for some voodoo reason because it does not give any error

-           2)Finish test coverage

-           3)Finish test e2e with protractor

-           4)Deploy docker back-end ,i am not quite sure how much ram will need this to work, i will test calmly using virtual box but this process can take time, because i am going to try to deploy it for free, not sure if this can de done easily, or if will have to give up and pay :_(

 https://sloppylopez.firebaseapp.com/   v0.0.1-feel-like-a-sir RELEASED! ![alt tag](http://i3.kym-cdn.com/photos/images/original/000/161/140/feel-like-a-sir-template.jpg)

 ## Angular + Nodejs + ELK + Docker + Docker-Compose + RSS